Ellestial/100-days-of-code/log.md

 **Readings**: None for the day.

-**Today's Progress**: I got through if statements and boolean information on the Web Developer Bootcamp course.
+**Today's Progress**: I got through if statements and boolean information in the Web Developer Bootcamp course.

 **Thoughts**:  It took longer than I expected, especially since I'm familiar with this material.
 I may be too tired.
 I should work on starting JavaScript before 9:00PM.

+**Link to work:** N/A

+### Day 5: January 12, 2018

+**Readings**: None for the day.

+**Today's Progress**: Finished one Basic Algorithm Scripting challenge in FreeCodeCamp and got through while loops in the Web Developer Bootcamp course.

+**Thoughts**:  Today went better -- yesterday I had issues with this one specific FreeCodeCamp challenge that I figured out today.
+It involved arrays and array.prototype.map(), so I learned about that.
+I also got a nice while loop review, and learned about how the developer console will show all results from a while loop, including the evaluation that stops the loop (because the increment/decrement occurs at the end of the true evaluated result).

 **Link to work:** N/A